wilsonmar/wilsonmar.github.io/_posts/2021-04-14-azure-networking.md

 Provides endpoint health checks and automatic failover.

-Can route based on performance, Weighted (for Canary deploy), Priority, or Geographic.
+Can route based on 7 different methods: performance, Weighted (for Canary deploy), Priority, or Geographic.

 Either Traffic Manager or Front Door, not both.